 Today, we are thrilled to have Dawn Quigley join us on Cynsations.
 Dawn is a citizen of the Turtle Mountain Band of Ojibwe, ND and the author of the hilarious chapter book series published with Heartdrum/HarperCollins (May 11, 2021).
 The first book in the series is Jo Jo Makoons: The Used to Be Best Friend.

 Cynsations Native Books Reporter Kim Rogers’s poem, “What is a Powwow?” and her short story, “Flying Together,” appear in Ancestor Approved: Intertribal Stories for Kids, edited by Cynthia Leitich Smith (Heartdrum, 2021).
-The anthology is a collection of intersecting stories and poems set at a powwow that bursts with hope, joy, resilience, the strength of community,
+The anthology is a collection of intersecting stories and poems set at a powwow that bursts with hope,

 Virginia Buckley, esteemed and beloved editor, died on Oct.
 21 at her home in Leonia, New Jersey.
 She was 91.

 Obituary: Virginia Buckley from Publishers Weekly by Shannon Maughan.
-Peek: “Buckley was a novice editor at the publisher Thomas Y. Cromwell in 1971 when she was paired with a writer named Katherine Paterson, who had submitted the manuscript for her first novel.”
+Peek: “Buckley was a novice editor at the publisher Thomas Y. Cromwell in 1971 when she was paired with a writer named Katherine Paterson,

 By Kim Rogers

 I had the pleasure of interviewing Christine Day (Upper Skagit) for Cynsations.
 Her debut middle grade novel, I Can Make This Promise (HarperCollins 2019), was inspired by her own family history and tells the story of twelve-year-old old Edie who discovers her family secrets and finds her own Native American identity.